glimpse-editor/glimpse-editor.github.io/content/about.md

 To determine for yourself if we have delivered on the objectives we have set out, you can compare your current experience of the software against our [Development Priorities](https://github.com/glimpse-editor/Glimpse/wiki/Development-Priorities), the `NEWS` file provided with [the source code](https://github.com/glimpse-editor/Glimpse), and the release notes we produce on [our blog](/posts/).

 You can also review how much we have received in donations and the ways we have spent that money on [our Open Collective profile](https://opencollective.com/glimpse).

-Open Collective is a 501(c) charity based in the United States, and they collect all donations on our behalf.
-We cannot access that money without raising an invoice for work or providing receipted evidence of an expense.
-Open Collective automatically publishes records of every donation we receive and expense claim we file publicly, and in real time.
+Open Collective is a trusted 501(c) charity.
+None of our contributors can receive donated funds without a valid receipt or invoice, and any spending requires the formal approval of both Open Collective and the Glimpse governance team.
+All donations and spending is displayed publicly and in real time so that you can make an informed choice before donating, and you can hold us accountable afterwards if you do not feel that we have spent your money wisely.

 Our [Github Sponsors](https://github.com/sponsors/glimpse-editor) page is directly linked to our Open Collective profile via [Stripe](https://stripe.com/), so all donations received from that channel are also collected and recorded by Open Collective without our intervention.